VRCurassow

 First MD-82 PJ-MDA arrived 24 December 2006; InselAir restarted former Caribbean DCA routes in January, 2007.

 Later that month, announced collaboration with Venezuela, Conviasa (the national [=Chavez] carrier of Venezuela, Surinam SLM and Windward Islands WinAir.
-The conglomeration is called 'Pan-Caribbean Alliance' (but strictly, only half of them are Caribbean).
+The conglomeration is called 'Pan-Caribbean Alliance' (strictly, only half of them are Caribbean).
 But in October 2007, a cooperation between DAE and WinAir is announced.
 Even though InselAir carries a banner 'Ariba Korsow' [up with Curaçao] on their web site, it looks like they're hardly more Curaçao-owned then other operators.

 InselAir has a separate web site for their freight operations.
 An MD83 arrived in April, 2008 and became operational in June, bringing the total of aircraft to 2 MD8x and 2 Embraer Bandeirantes.